 Depending on how fed they are, ticks’ appearance can vary.
 When they are unfed, their heads are separate segments from their bodies, and they have distinct armor plates.
 When ticks are fully fed, their bodies balloon with blood, causing their armor plates to expand and their heads to look smaller or entirely disappear.

 Due to their small size and resilience, ticks are trickier to prevent than spiders, flies, and other common pests in the United States.
 Ticks themselves may be difficult to avoid, but there are several steps you can take to avoid their bacteria-laced bites when you go outside, such as:

 - Wearing an EPA-approved insect repellent

 - Washing your clothes after a hike or nature walk

 - Having someone else check hard-to-see spots of your skin for ticks

 - Using tick protection for your pets

-For all your tick control needs in Oregon, Washington, or Idaho, choose PURCOR.
-We offer our services in a variety of communities—including Happy Valley, OR, Tacoma, WA, Boise, ID, and more.
+For all your tick control needs in the United States, choose PURCOR.
+We offer our services in a variety of communities.
 Contact PURCOR today to request a pest control quote.